Maternal and Child Health

 Overview

 The Maternal and Child Health Block Grant, also known as Title V, is dedicated to improving family health and well-being across generations.
-Title V enables MA DPH to develop, implement, and evaluate policies and programs for pregnant people, parents, caregivers, infants, children, and youth, including those with special health needs.
+Title V enables the Massachusetts Department of Public Health to develop, implement, and evaluate policies and programs for pregnant people, parents, caregivers, infants, children, and youth, including those with special health needs.

 Title V State Action Plan 2025-2030

 In 2024-2025, Massachusetts conducted a statewide needs assessment to understand strengths and gaps in services, prioritize MCH needs, and develop a five-year state action plan.
 The needs assessment was an 18-month process engaging a broad array of MCH partners and families to identify the strengths and challenges facing families in Massachusetts.
-Seven priorities were identified for implementation:
+Based on the needs assessment, Massachusetts identified the following seven priorities to focus on for the state action plan:

-1. Maternal/Parental/Reproductive Health: Ensure all Massachusetts residents who are pregnant and give birth and their families live the healthiest life possible, supported by a strong public health infrastructure and healthcare delivery system.
+1. Maternal/Parental/Reproductive Health: Ensure all Massachusetts residents who are pregnant and give birth and their families live the healthiest lives possible, supported by a strong public health infrastructure and healthcare delivery system.

-2. Perinatal/Infant Health: Ensure all infants are born healthy and thrive in their first year of life, and reduce/eliminate variation in birth outcomes based on community health factors
+2. Perinatal/Infant Health: Ensure all infants are born healthy and thrive in their first year of life, and reduce and eliminate variation in birth outcomes based on community health factors

 3. Child Health: Optimize the healthy development of all children so they can flourish and reach their full potential through safe, stable, and nurturing relationships and environments